HSK Global Test Dates (2022) for Internet & Paper-based HSK Tests

 The physical test report, on the other hand, will be sent to your test center 1-2 months after the test date, and you should be notified either by email or telephone for a pickup.

-The paper-based HSK is given 12 times per year.
+The paper-based HSK is given 11 times in 2022.
 Like the internet-based HSK, the test dates always fall on weekends.

 (Some test centers offer the paper-based tests on every single date, while some only offer them on selected dates.
 Always be sure to check with your test center to make sure you can take the test when you need to.)